xdividr/dreamcloud-docs/source/dreamobjects/tutorials/how-to-setup-cross-origin-sharing-on-dreamobjects.rst

 Overview
 ~~~~~~~~

-This aricle describes how to set up the Cross-Origin Resource Sharing
+This article describes how to set up the Cross-Origin Resource Sharing
 (**CORS**) capabilities of DreamObjects as implemented in Ceph, and is
 intended for any users that need to set up DreamObjects for use across domains,
 such as WebFonts, or cross-domain uploads.